mmgreiner/mmgreiner.github.io/_posts/2022-03-14-Websharper-osx.md

 Build FAILED.
 ```

-Problem seems to be that for version 6, the targets for ``òsx-x64`` are missing:
+Problem seems to be that for version 5 of [WebSharper][websharper-home], the targets for `osx-x64` are missing:

 ```sh
 % ls /Users/XXX/.nuget/packages/websharper.fsharp/5.0.0.120/build//../tools/net5.0